AllenInstitute/swdb_2023/databook/microns-em/em-background.md

 The next sections of the databook will introduce how to access the various parts of the dataset and give some guidance about how to use them.

-For more complete details about the generation of the volume, please see [the preprint](https://www.biorxiv.org/content/10.1101/2021.07.28.454025v3).